hamiidreza/hamiidreza.github.io/_pages/about.md

 News
 ======
-* Oct 2021–Jan 2022, I was visiting <a href="https://www.dariofiore.it/">Dario Fiore</a> at IMDEA in Madrid, Spain.
+* Oct 2021–Jan 2022, I am visiting <a href="https://www.dariofiore.it/">Dario Fiore</a> at IMDEA in Madrid, Spain.